 The calibrated images can be easy used to create of a frame:

 The example contains 19 frames each 120 sec.
-The composed frame has full exposure time 2280 sec.
+The composed frame is an equivalent of total exposure time 2280 seconds.

 These images nicely reveals the Poisson's noise nature.
 Because dispersion of the noise is square of detected photons and its relative error the reciprocal square, frames shows more details and less noise.